Bereavement and compassionate leave: a guide for employees

 Ciphr’s HR software platform enables employers to digitally share policies with indvidual employes for them to review and ‘accept’, enabling organiations to not only maintain tight version control over important documents, but also to report on which individuals have read these policies.
 To find out how our HR system can help with policy distribution and acceptance, and much more, request your free demo now.

 This article was first published in September 2021.
-It was updated in May 2023 for freshness, clarity, and accuracy.
+It was updated in May 2023 and June 2023 for freshness, clarity, and accuracy.